 Rau Le Creuset, the Big Bad of Mobile Suit Gundam SEED spent most of the series portrayed as a very calm and calculating individual.
 However near the end of the series when he comes face to face with The Protagonist Kira Yamato and longtime rival Mu La Flaga, he reveals his true nature as a raving Straw Nihilist and Omnicidal Maniac.
 He then proceeds to spend the final episodes of the series screaming and ranting about how Humans Are the Real Monsters and that everything must be destroyed until Kira finally shuts him up with a beam saber through the cockpit.

 Azrael's horrendous one in the second-to-last episode.
 He had Natarle, Flay and the Bridge Bunniesat gunpoint to make sure they'd follow his orders while screaming like a maniac, beat up Flay when she tried to rebel, shot Natarle four times after she managed to get her subordinates away from him, and ultimately destroyed Fllaga's Gundam and killed him.
 It's almost a relief when Murrue uses the beam cannon of the Archangel to obliterate the Dominion.
 He gives a desperate "I always win".
-Natarle then tell him "you lose".
+Natarle then tells him "you lose".

 While Flay is more sympathetic, she has a rather tragic one in episode 28.
 By this point she has genuinely fallen in love with Kira despite her original plan, and as such has become even more confused than she was earlier.
 When she suspects Kira of pitying her she completely looses her composure, and breaks down sobbing while asking how he can possible pity someone like her (implying that she is filled with self-loathing).